Kinlochbervie: Tourism

-Sporting achievements
+Sports

 The village also has a rather successful amateur football team, which competes in the local amateur league along with Durness, Tongue, Bettyhill, Lochinver and Melvich.
 In 2005 they won the league trophy, the prestigious Stafford Cup, for the first time in many years.
 The team also won The Guy Cup in the same year by winning a tournament of local teams.
 This was the first time a team west of the Kyle of Tongue had won it.

 The sport of shinty has recently been resurrected in Kinlochbervie by the local school, shinty was once played across North Sutherland until the 20th century but never competitively.
 Kinlochbervie Camanachd Club now compete at junior level against teams from across the Highlands.

 Cultural references

 The village features prominently in Irish writer Brian Friel's play Faith Healer.
 Sailor Frank Dye started his 650 nmi journey to Iceland in a small Wayfarer dinghy from the village in 1963.

-Inhabitants of Kinlochbervie are sometimes collectively referred to as "Greeks" by the residents of surrounding villages, for reasons now largely unknown.
-The village itself is sometimes referred to as "KLB".
-The most common surname in the area is "Morrison".
+Time Team

+Divers from Time Team explored the waters off the coast of Kinlochbervie, about 20 m below the sea's surface after a shipwreck and artefacts were discovered by divers from RAF Lossiemouth.
+The artefacts found included two anchors, five iron cannons and Spanish pottery from the 16th century.
+The site was designated as a Historic Maritime Protected Area in 2013.
+The episode was first broadcast on Sunday 20 January 2002.